POORNACHANDRAHS/QRCODE_Generator/README.md

 #### How to Use:

+1.Install the Required Library: Make sure you have the qrcode library installed.
+You can install it using the following command:
+     pip install qrcode[pil]

-1. Run the script.
+2. Run the script.
-2. Input the desired URL or text to be encoded into a QR code.
+3. Input the desired URL or text to be encoded into a QR code.
-3. The program will generate and save the QR code as an image file (`qrcode.png`).
+4. The program will generate and save the QR code as an image file (`qrcode.png`).

 #### Technologies Used: